-UA SIE 414/514 Law for Engineers and Scientists / Spring 2019 Designation: Required Course in Engineering Management Catalog description: Topics covered in this course include government and commercial contracting, Federal Acquisition Regulations, intellectual property law, product liability, torts, administrative law, environmental law and employment relations law and other legal matters important to engineers and scientists.
+UA SIE 414/514 Law for Engineers and Scientists / Spring 2022 SYLLABUS Catalog description: Topics covered in this course include US government structure; common law, Federal Acquisition Regulations government and Uniform Commercial Code commercial contracts principles; administrative, intellectual property, product liability, torts, environmental, corporate and employment relations law important to engineers and scientists.
 Prerequisites: Upper-division standing in College of Engineering.
 Textbook(s): Legal Aspects of Engineering, Latest Edition, Cynthia Gayton.

-Course Outcomes: This course introduces students to the legal aspects of dealing with

-technology products and services.
-Specific outcomes include:

-• Understanding of the legal system, and the controls it exerts on the activities of engineers and managers in practice.

-- Learn basic legal concepts to enable the identification of possible issues/problems and make more informed decisions on when to confer with legal counsel in management or practice of engineering.

-- Learn the details of what the individual's responsibilities are to ensure legal behavior in management or practice of engineering.

-- Understand the procedures and documentation required to write and submit a grant proposal to a governmental agency

-Topics Covered: The US Legal System

-Government & Commercial Proposals & Contracting (FAR and UCC)
+Course Outcomes: This course introduces students to the legal aspects of dealing with technology products and services.
+Specific outcomes include: • Understanding of the legal system, and the controls it exerts on the activities of engineers and managers in practice.
+Learn basic legal concepts to enable the identification of possible issues/problems and make more informed decisions on when to confer with legal counsel in management or practice of engineering. • Learn the details of what the individual's responsibilities are to ensure legal behavior in management or practice of engineering.
+Understand the procedures and documentation required to write and submit a grant proposal to a governmental agency Topics Covered: The US Regulatory and Legal System, Administrative Law Government & Commercial Proposals & Contracting (FAR and UCC) Torts & Product Liability Environmental Laws Ethics Intellectual Property Patents Copyrights Trade Secrets Data Rights Corporate and Employment Law Class Schedule: Two 75 minute lectures per week.

-Torts

-Environmental Laws

-Ethics

-Intellectual Property

-Patents

-Copyrights

-Trade Secrets

-Data Rights

-Employment Laws

-Product Liability

-Class Schedule: Two 75 minute lectures per week.
 MW 4:30 pm to 5:45 pm.
-AME S212

-Topics: (See Class Schedule)

-Class Format, Exam, and Grading Policy:
+AME S212/Online Class Pace: See Class Schedule Class Format, Exam, and Grading Policy:

 Attendance will be taken in this class.
 Material will be presented in class that is not in the textbook and discussions that amplify, clarify, and/or apply the textbook will be conducted.

+GRADING

-GRADING Three (3) elements will determine your grade:
+Four(4) elements will determine your grade: